-The number of 4G users has reached over 2.54 crore in Nepal.
-At the same time, mobile broadband stands at 87.37% in population penetration proportion, the Nepal Telecommunications Authority (NTA) highlights in its latest MIS report for Jestha, 2082.
+The number of 4G users has reached over 2.58 crore in Nepal.
+At the same time, mobile broadband reached 89.04% in population penetration proportion, according to the Nepal Telecommunications Authority (NTA) in its latest MIS report for Bhadra, 2082.

-The table below highlights the 4G user data of Nepal between Jestha and Baisakh, 2082.
+The table below highlights the 4G user data of Nepal between Bhadra and Shrawan, 2082.

 The numerical figures in these stats change constantly.
-However, Nepal continues to see growth in fourth-generation technology.
+However, Nepal continues to see growth in fourth-generation technology, and it won’t see any downturn unless 5G in Nepal becomes a reality.

 The change in figures is common, but the gist is that 4G dominates Nepal’s mobile broadband scene courtesy of Nepal Telecom and Ncell.
 They both have a strong GSM mobile service presence throughout the country and provide a range of 4G-backed data packs for their customers.